Who We Are

 Who We Serve

-- 511,359 boys and girls in elementary through high school in Learning for Life character-education programs
+475,280 boys and girls in elementary through high school in Learning for Life character education programs

 What We Do

 The BSA prepares young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.
-The following provides an overview of Scouting’s impact in 2011.
+The following provides an overview of the impact of Scouting in 2012.

 Prepared.
 For Service.

 The BSA prepares young people for service by providing opportunities for them to help their communities through service to others.
-Collectively, Scouts across America give more than 25 million hours of volunteer time annually, at a value of more than a half-billion dollars (based on national volunteer hour value of $21.36).
+During 2012, Scouts across America recorded 13,449,017 hours of service to their communities at a value of more than $293 million (based on a national volunteer-hour value of $21.79).

 Scouting also provides service to military families.
-With the support of 7,900 volunteers, we serve 19,750 youth annually in military bases around the world.
+With the support of more than 7,900 volunteers, we serve more than 19,750 youth annually on military bases around the world.
 Service projects include clothing drives for children in Afghanistan, painting military facilities, basewide cleanups, and book drives for military libraries.

 Prepared.
 For Leadership.

 The BSA prepares young people for leadership by giving them the skills to take responsibility and teach by example.
 For example, Eagle Scout is the highest attainable rank in Boy Scouting, and Scouts must demonstrate proficiency in leadership, service, and outdoor skills at multiple levels before achieving the Eagle rank.